tony-waters/terraform-vpc-demo/README.md

 # terraform-vpc-demo

+## themes

+- create a AWS VPC with public and private networks (subnets)
+- demonstrate basic connectivity/routing, specifically:
+  - ssh into a server on the public network
+  - from there ssh into a private network server
+  - use servers to access the internet

 ## objectives

 - Create a VPC
 - deploy a public and private server
 - access the public server using ssh
 - access the private server from the public server using ssh
+- servers can run 'yum update'

 ## ingredients